Golf Course Superintendents Association of Central California

 Class S – Student Members: To qualify for a Class S membership, an applicant must be currently enrolled in an accredited turf, ornamental horticulture, agronomy, or any program related to golf course management.
 Membership in this class, after due application, shall be granted at the discretion of the Board of Directors.
 Student members may not vote or hold office.

-Class AA Gold Card Members: To qualify for this Class AA must have been a Charter member or member in good standing who has retired and is recommended by majority vote of the Board of Directors.
+Class AA Gold Card Members: To qualify for this Class AA, an applicant must have been a Charter member or member in good standing who has retired and is recommended by majority vote of the Board of Directors.

 Class EE Gold Card Members: To qualify for this Class EE, an applicant must have been a Class E member in good standing and on retirement, be recommended by majority vote of the Board of Directors.